Vextrove/vextrove_terrain_datapack/README.md

 ### Sound:
 #### ★★★★☆ Make block sounds .json dependent
- - Could possibly run on a seperate thread?
-Supposedly Minecraft only employs one CPU core while most devices have at least two
 #### ★★★★☆ Sound filtering
  - Underwater - and even more so "underlava" - higher frequencies are filtered out, muffling the sound
 #### ★★★☆☆ Echo sound filter